 “In the Pavilion of the Red Clown” by Robt.
 Williams

 “When Fairy Tales Collide” by Todd Schorr

-You can see the precursor to the freneticism of contemporary ironic collage in the works of artists like Robert Williams and Todd Schorr, whose paintings appropriate cultural icons to ironic effect.
+We can see the precursor to the freneticism of contemporary ironic collage in the works of artists like Robert Williams and Todd Schorr, whose paintings appropriate cultural icons to ironic effect.
 (Mickey Mouse seems to be a favorite target.)
 Collage takes this iconic appropriation one step further by dropping the interpretive act — paint and brush — and using the slough of excess, collected and indexed thanks to the internet, as the medium itself.
-Arranging magazine clippings is a way of serving our refuse (upcycled!) back to us as if to say, “is this all that we are?
+Arranging magazine clippings is a way of serving our own refuse (upcycled!) back to us as if to say, “Is this all that we are?
 Are we nothing more?”

 art by Eduard Bezembinder